| || |

 He created the elegant Retro Baku (2018; for Latin and Cyrillic), the free experimental font Delogy (2018), a Cryptocurrency Icon set (2018), the free modular typeface Protos (2017), free stone age script Gobustan (2016: named after the 40,000 year old rock art found in Gobustan), the free gaspipe font Big Font AZ (2012), Gazal (2012) and Sharq (2012, Arab simulation face).
 Home page.
 Behance link.
 [Google]

-[Zealab Fonts Division (or: Zea Fonts, or: Zea Lab, or: Zeaspace)]
+[Bagerich Type Foundry (was: Zealab Fonts Division, Zea Fonts, Zea Lab, Zeaspace)]

 Designer of Addressograph.
 Sam Potts and Sam Potts Inc are located in Brooklyn, NY.
 His sketches of Addressograph are based on lettering from a vintage ad for the Addressograph-Multigraph Corporation, manufacturers of the Addressograph addressing machine that stamped out dog-tag-like plates that were used to print mailing labels at high volume.
 The glyphs of Addressograph follow the gaspipe lettering style popular in the United States in the 1930s and 1940s.
 In 2014, Jesse R. Ewing (Midwest Type), created the retail typeface Addressotype that is based on Addressograph.
 [Google]